-Component Products CompX International Inc 87% owned at December 31, 2011 CompX is a leading manufacturer of engineered components utilized in a variety of applications and industries.
-CompX manufactures engineered components that are sold to a variety of industries including office furniture, recreational transportation (including boats), mailboxes, toolboxes, home appliances, banking equipment, vending equipment and computer related equipment.
+Kronos Worldwide, Inc. - 30% owned at December 31, 2011 CompX is a leading manufacturer of engineered components utilized in a variety of applications and industries including office furniture, recreational transportation (including boats), mailboxes, toolboxes, home appliances, banking equipment, vending equipment and computer related equipment.
 CompX has production facilities in North America and Asia.

-Chemicals Kronos Worldwide, Inc 30% owned at December 31, 2011 Kronos is a leading global producer and marketer of value-added titanium dioxide pigments, which are used for imparting whiteness, brightness, opacity and durability to a diverse range of customer applications and end-use markets, including coatings, plastics, paper and other industrial and consumer "quality-of-life" products.
+Kronos is a leading global producer and marketer of value-added titanium dioxide pigments, which are used for imparting whiteness, brightness, opacity and durability to a diverse range of customer applications and end-use markets, including coatings, plastics, paper and other industrial and consumer "quality-of-life" products.
 Kronos has production facilities in Europe and North America.
-Sales of TiO 2 represented about 92% of Kronos' total sales in 2011, with sales of other products that are complementary to Kronos' TiO 2 business comprising the remainder.
+Sales of TiO2 represented about 92% of Kronos' total sales in 2011, with sales of other products that are complementary to Kronos' TiO2 business comprising the remainder.